 Identifying Deer Mushrooms

-The pink gill coloration is just one of the key aspects identifying deer mushrooms.
-This mushroom is mostly likely in or near woodland settings where growing conditions are optimal.
+The pink gill coloration is just one of the key aspects of identifying deer mushrooms.
+This mushroom is most likely in or near woodland settings where growing conditions are optimal.
 When identifying deer mushroom, it is best to solicit help from a professional field guide.
 As with any other type of mushroom, many toxic varieties may look quite similar.

 Are deer mushrooms edible?
 Although deer mushrooms, Pluteus cervinus, are considered edible, they must be used when they are very young.
 Even in these cases, many find the taste to be less than enjoyable.
 It is important to remember that wild mushrooms should never be consumed without absolute certainty of edibility.
 Consuming wild mushrooms can be dangerous, and in some cases, deadly.
 If in doubt, always err on the side of caution and avoid eating them.

 If you’re not sure what to do with deer mushrooms popping up in the lawn or other landscape areas, it’s best to just let them be.
 As with most any type of mushroom fungi, they are beneficial in helping to break down organic matter.